Spinfoam Fermions: PCT Symmetry, Dirac Determinant, and Correlation Functions: Gravity-Fermion Spin-foam Model and PCT Symmetry

 When we consider the fermions in spin-foam model, in terms of the semiclassical limit, the fermion coupling $e^{iS_F}$ should couple with the $e^{iS_{Regge}}$-terms (with positive coupling constant) on the spacetime manifold $\cm$.
 It means that one should specify the boundary data such that $e^{-iS_{Regge}}$-terms are suppressed, in order to reproduce the right equation of motion of graviy-fermion system on $\cm$ with a positive coupling constant $\kappa=8\pi G$.
 However when we flip the time and space orientation, $e^{iS_{Regge}}$-terms are suppressed while $e^{-iS_{Regge}}$-terms representing the spacetime(s) $\overline{\cm}$.
 Then the fermion coupling has to flip sign as $e^{-iS_F}$ to couple with $e^{-iS_{Regge}}$, in order to keep the coupling constant positive and a right equation of motion.
 This gives an argument\footnote{The semiclassical arguments in this paragraph and the previous paragraph are heuristic arguments supporting the definition of the PCT transformation $\Theta$.
-A more precise argument relies on the large-j asymptotic analysis for the gravity-fermion spin-foam model on a large number of 4-simplices, which will be studied in the future publication. } for the minus sign in the result of Eq.(\ref{-i}).
+A more precise argument relies on the large-j asymptotic analysis for the gravity-fermion spin-foam model on a large number of 4-simplices, which will be studied in the future publication.
+The asymptotic analysis for pure gravity spinfoam on a triangulation has been done recently \cite{HZ}.} for the minus sign in the result of Eq.(\ref{-i}).